-What is organizational culture and how does it relate to employee experience?
+What is organisational culture and how does it relate to employee experience?

 Company culture means having shared values, goals, ethics, expectations and beliefs at work.
 Personal differences notwithstanding, the culture is created and maintained by everyone in the company.